pyth-network/per/contracts/svm/programs/express_relay/README.md

 ## Example Integration

-Integrating programs can use the `check_permission` helper method defined in the Express Relay SDK:
+Integrating programs can use the `check_permission_cpi` helper method defined in the Express Relay SDK:

 ```rust
 use anchor_lang::prelude::*;